The-Marcy-Lab-School/swe-assignment-2.5-1-functions-scope-strings-arrays/src/short-response.md

 **Your response should include:**

-1. A diagram of the callstack showing all functions currently executing (in order from bottom to top)
+1. A diagram of the callstack showing all functions currently executing (most recent calls at the top)
 2. All variables in each scope with their current values
-   1. Use `undefined` for variables not yet defined
-   2. Use `waiting` for variables waiting to receive a value from a function call
+   - Use `waiting` for variables waiting to receive a value from a function call

-A template has been provided for you to fill in!
+   - Use `undefined` for variables not yet assigned a value

-## Response 2
+### Response 2

 ```
-Callstack: (top to bottom)
+Callstack: (recent calls at the top)
 ---------------------------
 [           ]
 [           ]